omega8cc/boa/docs/DRUSH-CLI.md

 #### Steps to Use Site-Local Drush:

+> **Important:** All steps below must be performed as `oN.ftp` under the BOA limited shell,
+> not as `oN` under bash.
+Connecting as `oN` will result in the wrong PHP environment and
+> `vdrush` will not work correctly.
+If `vdrush` has not worked for you in the past, this is
+> the most likely reason.

 1. Run the 'Unlock Local Drush' task on the site's Platform in Ægir.
+2. Connect to your server as `oN.ftp` (not `oN`) using SSH.
-2. Find the correct Drush `@site-alias` with the `drush11 aliases` command.
+3. Find the correct Drush `@site-alias` with the `drush11 aliases` command.
-3. Switch to the Platform app root where `vendor` exists using `cd`.
+4. Switch to the Platform app root where `vendor` exists using `cd`.
-4. Run `vdrush --version` or install it with `composer require drush/drush`.
+5. Run `vdrush --version` or install it with `composer require drush/drush`.
-5. Use `vdrush @site-alias updbst`, `vdrush @site-alias updb`, etc.
+6. Use `vdrush @site-alias updbst`, `vdrush @site-alias updb`, etc.
-6. Run the 'Platform Verify' task to restore compatibility with Drush 8.
+7. Run the 'Platform Verify' task to restore compatibility with Drush 8.

 ---